-- 4.1 Where a low-level concern has been identified this will be reported as soon as possible, using the designated portal form, 'Low-level Concern Safeguarding (Staff/Volunteers/ Contractors)'.
-However, it is never too late to share a low-level concern if this has not already happened. - 4.2 Where the portal form is not available/accessible for any reason, the information should be reported to the DSL or relevant DDSL. - 4.3 Low-level concerns about a member of SLT should be reported to the Director of Education (Russ Carrington).
-Low-level concerns about the Proprietor, or a school director (Russ Carrington or Jo Lakin) should be reported to the LADO. - 4.4 Where the low-level concern has been reported to the Designated Safeguarding Lead, they will inform the Headteacher/Acting Headteacher or the Director of Education of the details as soon as possible.
+4.1 Where a low-level concern has been identified this will be reported as soon as possible, using the designated portal form, 'Low-level Concern - Safeguarding (Staff/Volunteers/ Contractors)'.
+However, it is never too late to share a low-level concern if this has not already happened.

+4.2 Where the portal form is not available/accessible for any reason, the information should be reported to the DSL or relevant DDSL, verbally and in writing.

+4.3 Low-level concerns about a member of SLT should be reported to the Group Executive Headteacher (Julie Rawle).
+Low-level concerns about the Proprietor, or a school director (Russ Carrington or Jo Lakin) should be reported to the LADO.

+4.4 Where the low-level concern has been reported to the Designated Safeguarding Lead, they will inform the Headteacher/Acting Headteacher or the Executive Headteacher of the details as soon as possible.